 But that was then and this is now.
 Kissi, like he has with many players before, convinced Ryan that Brock was a good choice.
 The two went for dinner to talk and Ryan remembers Kissi saying, “We don’t need you, but we’d really love to have you.”

 It was a statement that some might call arrogant, but Kissi wasn’t wrong.
 Brock has a good basketball program, one of the best in the country in fact.
 They’re no longer the ‘who would go here’ program that Ryan thought 10 years ago.

 “The way he broke it down was he was upfront,” said Ryan about dinner with Kissi.
 “He said I was going to play a lot here and I was going to do my thing, and hopefully win a national title.”

-“We talked about who we are what we’re about and what we have built and what we continue to build here,” said Kissi.
+“We talked about who we are, what we’re about, what we have built and what we want to continue to build here,” said Kissi.
 “We talked about the culture and environment at this university.
 We talked about his personal goals and our goals.”

 Ryan was sold on Brock.
 The player and coach bonded and built a relationship that was tight enough for Ryan to tell Kissi he was set on coming to Brock before Ryan told his mother.

-Family is important to Ryan, and Kissi understands that about his players.
-Kissi and Ryan went together to see his mom and let her know about his decision.
+Family is important to Ryan, and Kissi understood that about his players.
+Ryan had Kissi come with him to inform his mom about his decision.
 She knew Ryan wanted to fulfill his dream of playing professional basketball, even if it meant going overseas.
 Ryan and Kissi had to explain to her that that was still a possibility playing university basketball in Canada.